nathan5x/nathan5x/README.md

 --------------------------------------
 Design Technologist; Passionate in making products humanly accessible, performant and yet intuitive.

-🌍  I'm based in Palo Alto, CA <br/>
+🌍  I'm based in San Francisco, CA <br/>
 🧠  Currently, learning NextJS and Machine Learning <br/>
 🤝  I'm open to collaborating on Plugins for Figma and Webpack, Angular, Vue and React projects <br/>